JACK FLECK

 • 11 PGA Championships

-Fleck was born in 1921 in Bettendorf and attended Davenport High School.
-He began his golf career by playing in high school, caddying, and then becoming an assistant pro up until World War II.
-He served in the Navy and participated in the D-Day invasion.
+Fleck was born in 1921 in Bettendorf and attended Davenport High School, graduating in 1939.
+He began his golf career by playing in high school, caddying and then becoming an assistant pro.
+His first job was at Des Moines Golf and Country Club under fellow Iowa Golf Hall of Famer Joe Brown in 1940.

 For more detailed information on Fleck’s life and career click on the links provided below.